 This information is intended for researchers who wish to conduct human subjects research studies outside of the United States.
 The information on this page has been gathered to provide researchers with general information and considerations for international research studies.
 The information provided on this page may not be applicable to all countries or regions.
 Depending on the country and/or region you to plan to conduct research in, additional requirements may be necessary to obtain the proper research ethics approval.
 IRB applications for international research have longer review times than domestic studies; investigators must submit applications for international research at least two months prior to departure.

-If you have any questions regarding international research guidelines, especially those specific to your own research study, you are strongly encouraged to contact Sarah Muenster-Blakley, Director of the Institutional Review Board at firstname.lastname@example.org or call (651)-962-6035.
+International Compilation of Human Research Standards offers a list of country-specific research departments and contacts for review requirements.
+If you have any questions regarding international research guidelines, especially those specific to your own research study, you are encouraged to contact the IRB office at email@example.com or (651)-962-6035.

 Below is a list of considerations for researchers who are planning on conducting international research.
-Researchers should keep the following circumstances in mind as they plan their research:
+Researchers should keep the following circumstances in mind:

 - The economic condition of the area in relation to the prospective study population;

 - Political stability of the area;

 - The influence of the local official or leaders on the population;

 - Whether the country or area allows foreign visitors;